dtinth/github-actions-shell/README.md

 # github-actions-shell

-A workflow file you can use to run any command on GitHub Actions
+A workflow file you can use to run any command on GitHub Actions.